Poey50/Remot-a-boat/README.md

 <a href="https://imgur.com/OQ47HfE"><img src="https://i.imgur.com/OQ47HfEl.jpg" title="source: imgur.com" /></a>

-The 3D printed enclosure.
+Mounted in the finished 3D printed enclosure.
 All connections are ready to plug into 5.5mm female jack plugs permanently installed on the boat.
 Relay 3 is controlling the IoT A/C Powersocket.
 This can also be controlled from the A/C control pin (as shown above) with a 3.5mm jack plug into the Powersocket.

 PARTS